The online infringement problem

-Counterfeit sales, brand abuse, and online traffic diversion: just three areas where legitimate businesses see their brands, products and ultimately market share being undermined.
+Online infringement, such as counterfeit sales, brand abuse, online traffic diversion, parellel imports are just a number of areas where legitimate businesses see their brands, products and ultimately market share being undermined.
 We are increasingly seeing these threats as not only real, but also as global and multifaceted.

 Today, when a consumer gets a large amount of search results for your brand, he or she does not know which leads to a site where they are assured of buying original products, or perhaps isn’t even aware that fake versions of a product exist.

 Online traffic diversion is a type of online infringement whereby web traffic is diverted to a competitive or illegitimate website, so the offender can generate revenue at the expense of a brand owner.
 This misleading of buyers into thinking they are purchasing original well-known brands is becoming increasingly popular.
 Read more on Traffic Diversion.